Bohmian Mechanics as a Practical Tool

-On this line, consider the interpretation of density matrices in Bohmian mechanics, as useful tools for statistical predictions about stochastic ensembles of wavefunctions (even if they provide an incomplete microscopic description) \cite{density, operatorsObservables}.
-Then, the partial trace of A in the state $\hat{U}_{AS}\ket{\theta_0}_A\otimes\ket{\psi}_S$ will yield the unconditional (meaning we keep track of all possible measurement outcomes) post-measurement density matrix $\hat{\rho}_S=\sum_m \ket{\phi_m}_S\bra{\phi_m}_S$.
-In general, this suggests (and can easily be proven) that the partial trace of an ancilla partition A of a composite AS space, can always be interpreted as how the subsystem S would be left if an unconditional strong measurement was performed on A \cite{Generalized}.
-By the uniqueness of partial trace, this "virtual measurement" of A could be for an arbitrary observable.
-In consequence, since we could choose the position operator of A, the reduced density matrix can always be computed by the ensemble average of possible CWF-s of S. But importantly, if the traced partition A is not really projectively measured at $t$ and the entanglement between A and S is not "thermalised" and their interaction does not cease indeterminately, then the reduced density matrix of S will just be a "fiction" in the following sense.
-Each conditional state of S, each $\ket{\phi_m}_S$ will still interact with each other since they are not (unnormalized) EWFs.
-Therefore, even if the reduced density matrix is enough to predict measurement statistics on S at the time of the partial trace, in typical (non-Markovian) scenarios it will not convey enough information to locally predict its time evolution.
-For example, the microscopic information about the distribution of the CWFs "slicing" the possible composite wavefunctions would be required for that, which is encapsulated in the correlation potential \eqref{G.Bohm} (or in the so-called "memory time superoperator" \cite{WisemanSSE} of the standard quantum theory).
-To know this without explicit simulation of the environment is the challenge of open quantum systems. \fancyhead[RO]{{\em 2.
-How Markovian and non-Markovian SSEs tacitly employ CWFs}}
+Within the described scenario, consider the interpretation of density matrices in Bohmian mechanics, as useful tools for statistical predictions about stochastic ensembles of wavefunctions (even if they provide an incomplete microscopic description) \cite{density, operatorsObservables}.
+It turns out that, the partial trace of A in the state $\hat{U}_{AS}\ket{\theta_0}_A\otimes\ket{\psi}_S$ yields the {\em unconditional} post-measurement density matrix $\hat{\rho}_S=\sum_m \ket{\phi_m}_S\bra{\phi_m}_S$, which is the density matrix that keeps track of all possible measurement results.
+Now, for any state $|\Psi\rangle_{AS}$ of the composite there exists a unitary operator $U_{AS}$ such that $|\Psi\rangle_{AS}= U_{AS} |\theta_0\rangle_A \otimes |\psi\rangle_S$.
+This suggests, and turns out to be the case, that the partial trace of an ancilla partition A of a composite AS state, called, the {\em reduced density matrix of S,} can always be interpreted as an unconditional post-(generalized) measurement density matrix.
+That is, as how an ensemble of identical subsystems S, each coupled to an identical ancilla A, would be left if an strong measurement was performed on each ancilla A \cite{Generalized}.
+Now, by the uniqueness of the partial trace, this "fictitious measurement" of A could be considered to be for an arbitrary observable.
+For example, since we could choose the position operator of A, the reduced density matrix of S can always be computed by the ensemble average over possible CWF-s.
+The key remark after this result is that if the traced partition A is not really measured at $t$ and the entanglement between A and S is not "thermalised" and their interaction does not cease indeterminately, then the reduced density matrix of S will just be a "fiction" if interpreted as describing independent possible quantum states.
+Each conditional state of S, each $\ket{\phi_m}_S$, will still interact through the environment's degrees of freedom with each other, namely, they will not be (unnormalized) EWFs.
+Therefore, even if the {\em reduced} density matrix is enough to predict measurement statistics on S, in typical scenarios it will not convey enough information to predict its time evolution.
+The traced out environment's entanglement with the subsystem will need to be tracked for that.
+This could then be called an environment with memory, or {\em non-Markovian environment}.
+For example, the microscopic information about the spatial distribution of the CWFs along the environment's axes would be required to predict the time evolution of the reduced density matrix, which is encapsulated in the correlation potential \eqref{G.Bohm} (or in the so-called "memory time superoperator" \cite{WisemanSSE} of the standard quantum theory).
+To know this without explicit simulation of the environment is precisely the challenge of open quantum systems.